rakhimov/scram/doc/input_file.rst

 Currently, only fault trees are accepted for analysis, and one model per run is assumed.
-The input file format follows `OpenPSA Model Exchange Format v2.0d`_ or later.
+The input file format follows
+OpenPSA Model Exchange Format ([MEF]_) version 2.0d or later.
 The extensive description is given in the above format documentation by OpenPSA, and input files should be straightforward to create and understand.
 However, not all OpenPSA formatting is supported,